jack-linaker/crow/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as much detail as possible.
-- **Provide specific examples to demonstrate the steps.** Include copy-pasteable snippets which you use in those examples as [Markdown code blocks][github-docs-code-blocks].
+Use [Markdown code blocks][github-docs-code-blocks] if you are providing code snippets.
 - **Describe the current behaviour** and **explain what behaviour you expect to see instead** and why.
 - **Explain why this enhancement would be useful** to most CROW users.